benbaptist/minecraft-wrapper/README.md

 **Start Up**

 Run `python Wrapper.py` to start.<br>
-On first start, it'll create a wrapper.properties file  (wrapper.properties.json in wrapper 0.8.x) for you to configure and exit.<br>
+On first start, it'll create a wrapper.properties file  (wrapper.properties.json after wrapper 0.8.0+) for you to configure and exit.<br>
 Open the file, set the 'command' item to boot the jar file and java start options of your choice.<br>
 Tune the file to your remaining preferences, and then run wrapper again.